chenpighead/foodtruck-ios-app/README.md

 # foodtruck-ios-app
 ------

-This is a iOS client for [SF-Food-Truck](https://github.com/chenpighead/SF-Food-Truck) project.
+This is a iOS client for [SF Food Trucks](https://github.com/chenpighead/SF-Food-Truck) project.

 Go check `MapViewController.swift` for most of the front-end logic, API server calls, and data processing / presentation.